croviatrust/crovia-core/README.md

 ## 6. Story & contact

-CROVIA is built by a warehouse worker in Europe, working night shifts on the idea that:

 > If AI is going to eat the world,
 > the people who create the data should be in the payout loop.